comediaLKB/learning_with_passive_optical_nonlinear_mapping/README.md

 # learning_with_passive_optical_nonlinear_mapping

 This repository contains the code and data used in the study "Learning with Passive Optical Nonlinear Mapping."
-We constructed a passive optical nonlinear mapping setup with nonlinear optical components to demonstrate its learning from hihgly nonlinear optical features.
+We constructed a passive optical nonlinear mapping setup with a multiple-scattering cavity to demonstrate its learning from hihgly nonlinear optical features.
 The repository provides the code used for training and analyzing the data produced by the setup.

 ## Repository Contents